Morifer79/grid-project_cat-house/README.md

-A simple workout landing pagewith an adaptive layout created using CSS Grid technology.
+A simple workout landing page with an adaptive layout created using CSS Grid technology.